SMT200: Systems

-Operational workflows and implementation patterns: colour management, transforms, trims, and tooling.
+Operational workflows and implementation patterns: colour management, transforms, trims, display discipline, and tooling.

 A scene-referred pipeline is the foundation of repeatable finishing.
 Define the working space, define where transforms occur, and keep creative intent separable from technical conversions.